A Texas man is reunited with the class ring he lost 56 years ago

 You know what?
 Question answered right there."

-Based on the ring's engravings, he searched online and found Karen Morris, who graduated from Fordham the same year.
+Based on the ring's engravings, he searched online and found Karen Manning, who graduated from Fordham the same year.

 Now 77 years old and over 1,600 miles away in Arlington, Texas, DiStefano calls the discovery a "miracle."
 He asked his mail carrier to film the moment his ring was returned.